jupyterlite/jupyterlite/docs/migration.md

 shared memory (via `SharedArrayBuffer`) to make accessing files more robust and resilient, and avoid caching issues.

+If the COOP and COEP headers, JupyterLite uses shared memory via `SharedArrayBuffer` to enable file access.
+Otherwise, it defaults to using the Service Worker, like before.

 See the [documentation on accessing files](./howto/content/files.md) for more information.